webexpress-framework/WebExpress/doc/development_guide.md

 the client application.
 Assets in this context are static resources such as JavaScript files, CSS files, icons, and other files necessary for the presentation and functionality of the application.

+To include additional resources such as CSS files in the project, they can be embedded directly within the project configuration.
+An example of how to include a CSS file as an embedded resource is shown below:

 ```xml
 <ItemGroup>